 Juan de la Cierva-Inc post-doctoral fellow at the Basque Center for Climate Change (BC3).
 My research focuses on knowledge co-production in the collapsing social-ecological system of the Mar Menor lagoon (Murcia, Spain).
 I apply participatory research methods to explore societal factors behind ecological collapse including scientific controversy and uncertainty, political polarization and associated collective emotions.

-In this research project I build upon my previous research topics to foster new interests, as outlined below.
+In this research project I build upon my previous research topics to foster new lines, as outlined below.

 New research lines

 - Emotional turn in sustainability